 What is DTC?

-Direct to consumer (DTC) is a new way for manufacturers or CPG brands to do business.
+First, what is direct to consumer (DTC) is a new way for manufacturers or CPG brands to do business.
 It’s a sales channel strategy that diverts away from the hassle of traditional distribution.
 Manufacturers no longer produce their goods and pass them to a distribution network.
 Instead, they take their wares direct to consumers.

 Image Source: Core DNA

-The increasing ubiquity and efficiency of ecommerce platforms make D2C brands increasingly viable.
+The increasing ubiquity and efficiency of e-commerce platforms make D2C brands increasingly viable.
 Online retail stores and the software behind them have reshaped the consumer goods market.
 It’s no longer the case that manufacturers must rely on wholesalers or distributors.
 There are other options to reach the end customer.
-Thanks to ecommerce, there’s a lower barrier to entry for direct to consumer sales.
+Thanks to e-commerce, there’s a lower barrier to entry for direct to consumer sales.